 Early in her career, Sharon served the Healthcare Financial Management Association (HFMA) as its VP of Finance and Administration.
 She subsequently served in several in leadership positions for multi-state provider organizations; leading more than 20 successful acquisition projects.
 In addition, she was a founder of a successful pediatric healthcare company providing center-based extended care to medically fragile patients along with home health, medical equipment and infusion services offered in partnership with major children’s’ hospitals.
 She is a frequent speaker on home health and hospice regulatory issues and has authored numerous articles on key industry topics including recent contributions on Value Based Purchasing, Emergency Preparedness and the Patient Driven Grouping Model.

 Arlynn Hansell has been a Physical Therapist in both the home health and SNF settings since October 1998, holding positions of therapist, rehab manager, and quality/compliance assurance.
-Arlynn is the Owner of Therapy and More, LLC, an outsource company for OASIS auditing, ICD-10 coding for home health and hospice, therapy visit note audits, and end of episode quality reviews.
+Formerly the owner of Therapy and More, an outsource company, Arlynn is now the Director of Education, Coding and OASIS division, for SimiTree Healthcare Consulting.

-Arlynn is appointed to the BMSC Home Health Advisory Panel, where she serves as Vice Chair.
-She is involved continuously in updating and creating online and live education for OASIS and coding.
-Arlynn is a member of the American Physical Therapy Association since 1995, where she served as the past Vice President of the Home Health Section.
+Arlynn is appointed to the AHCC board, where she serves as the BMSC liaison.
+She is involved in the creation and editing of the HCS-D, HCS-O, HCS-H certification exams, and is the editor of the Home Care Clinical Specialist – OASIS D online guidance, the OASIS Study Guide, and creator of OASIS Foundations.
+As such, she is involved continuously in updating and creating online and live education for OASIS and coding.
+Arlynn was a member of the American Physical Therapy Association, where she served as the past Vice President of the Home Health Section.